|Help and Advice|

 With the rise of the internet, the director was being contacted by people who were being put off the variables due to the reporting method required when submitting observations.
 In response to this, the director changed the method, so that it would appeal more to the casual observer.

 On taking over the section, the observing programme had a good varied selection of variables that are suitable for a beginner, and thus it was decided not to make any changes.
 However, during the SPA Golden Jubilee celebrations in 2003, two previous stars from the original 60s observing programme were re-introduced.
 So after a period of 32 years, delta UMa and beta Leonis returned back into the section."

 "I took over the Variable Star Section on the 1st February 2008 after Michael Clarke stood down in January 2008.
 Upon my appointment I decided to expand on the list of variable stars that were in the SPA programme.
 I made the addition of 4 naked eye variable stars which included Zeta and Epsilon Aurigae, Lambda Tauri and P Cygni plus the creation of a binocular and telescopic programme aimed at keeping more advanced observers contributing to the sections observations.

 After conducting a few surveys in the astronomical community I came to the conclusion that many amateurs do not pursue variable star work because of the misconception that its too difficult to estimate magnitudes or that you need large aperture expensive telescopes to make a worthwhile contribution..this is wrong on both accounts and I have made it a personal aim to educate and inform people that they can make a worthwhile contribution to the world of astronomy with nothing more than their naked eyes and a little practice.

-Later in 2008 I will be introducing the Variable 30 a programme of 30 easy to see variable stars aimed specifically at introducing newcomers to the wonderful world of variable star work and as for the forthcoming years who knows?
+Late in 2008 I introduced the Variable 30 a programme of 30 easy to see variable stars aimed specifically at introducing newcomers to the wonderful world of variable star work.